kwan22/consistency/science.md

 ## ForceMove

+Summary: understanding ForceMove is useful to normalize some trajectories and/or remove the variable of timing a directional input.

   The main feature of ForceMove is that we lose horizontal aerial control and, barring an interruption like a dash, we are "forced" to travel along a specified horizontal trajectory.
 Typical sources of ForceMove are wallkicks (11f) and springs (19f).
 The first notable consequence for wallkicks is that holding into and holding away from a wall for a walljump are equivalent: it can be helpful to preferentially hold in towards walls by default for wallkicks to generally just remove the variable of needing to switch directions in the first place.

   Because the horizontal trajectory is forced, it is also normalized horizontally.
 There are many situations where once we enter ForceMove state, we can simply ride the ForceMove and focus our attention elsewhere, frequently a dash in a different direction.
 As a bonus, the risk of misdash can be mitigated by preloading the direction we need to dash in long before we actually dash in that direction.
 Increased air friction from releasing forward is also frequently irrelevant (e.g. if bottleneck is vertical), and the horizontal deceleration can help with precise horizontal positioning.

 Some strats rely on the properties of ForceMove to be set up precise positioning. <br>
   <img src="./media/science/3a_towels_wallkick.webp" width="480"/> <img src="./media/science/3a_shaft_demo_8f.webp" width="480"/> <br>
-> ForceMove allows the change of direction to be done in an extremely forgiving window while maintaining the exact same trajectory.
+> ForceMove allows a change of direction to be done in an extremely forgiving window while maintaining the exact same trajectory.
 This can help make the updash in towels easier, or open up some creative setups to make the [3a shaft demo an 8f window](https://discord.com/channels/403698615446536203/617809769322774533/1030745734707945492), where you are allowed a massive time window to switch from right to left between wallkicks and stay converged on the exact same trajectory for a subpixel-precise setup.

 Some spots where I let ForceMove carry me to reduce misdash risk and/or make a horizontal positioning easier at virtually no timeloss. <br>
   <img src="./media/science/7a_flag10_forcemove.webp" width="480"/>  <img src="./media/science/7a_flag5,4.webp" width="480"/> <br>